Egesiapres/webDev-skills/WreckCitySite/README.md

 The website has been designed using Figma.
 It has been coded all using HTML, CSS and a bit of JS

 #### Figma file
-Here (https://www.figma.com/file/yXVIdLNHCQNRSgiAEn6OfY/WreckCitySite?node-id=0%3A1) is possible to find the site information architecture, low and high-fidelity wireframes and mockups of each website version.
+Here (https://www.figma.com/file/yXVIdLNHCQNRSgiAEn6OfY/WreckCitySite?node-id=0%3A1), it's possible to find the site information architecture, low and high-fidelity wireframes and mockups of each website version.
 It's also possible to find the choices regarding typography, palette, navigation elements and images